DonateDonate to support our events!

 • Manzanita

-Palisades Beautiful will maintain the site for 5 years, ensuring that the plants are watered and cared for during their establishment period.
-This will include quarterly volunteer events for weeding/pruning/mulching.
+Palisades Beautiful will maintain the site with regular watering during the first year of plant establishment.
+There will also be quarterly volunteer events for weeding/pruning/mulching.
 After this, the plants will be fully established, and the garden will no longer require regular watering.

 Estimated Costs